 This means you would go through your usual bedtime routine of putting them down to sleep.

-And if they don’t go to sleep, then you would go back through your same sleep routine, which might be getting them up and singing them a song, and then putting them back in their cot before leaving.
+And if they don’t go to sleep, or if you have a bedtime false start, then you would go back through your same sleep routine, which might be getting them up and singing them a song, and then putting them back in their cot before leaving.

 If they continue to stay awake, then you would come back into the room and try and help them fall asleep with a different comforting technique.
 Initially I like to start with shushing, then patting, and then picking them up if needed.